djeada/Frontend-Notes/notes/01_html.md

 ## Best practices

 * Use HTML5.
+* Use tags and attributes according to their purpose.
 * Don't use XML declarations.
 * Use UTF-8.
+* Use comments to explain code.
 * Use semantic tags like: article, time and header.
+* For each block, list, or table element, create a new line and indent each such child element.
+* When quoting attribute values, use double quotation marks.
 * Use `P` tags for paragraphs over multiple `<br>`.
 * Do not use tables for layout.
 * Omit type tag for CSS/JS link tag.